-Database Manager, IT Database Administration Specialist, Database Architect, Database Developer, Applications Database Manager, Systems Analyst, Database Engineer.
+Database Manager, IT Database Administration Specialist, Database Architect, Database Developer, Applications Database Manager, Network Administrator, Systems Analyst, Database Engineer.

 Develop and maintain IT applications, training, support, research, management, development, administration, information storage and retrieval, data analysis, programming.

-The demand for database administrators is forecast to grow at a rate much faster than the average for all occupations.
-The Bureau of Labor Statistics projects a 31% growth rate for database related job openings through 2020.
+The demand for database administrators is forecasted to grow at a rate much faster than the average for all occupations.
+The U.S. Bureau of Labor Statistics projects an 11% growth rate for database related job openings through 2024.
 U.S. News and World Report predicts that employers will prefer applicants with master’s degrees, combined with business and information systems background.
+U.S. News and World Report also ranked database administration #6 in “Best Technology Jobs”, based on factors such as median salary and job growth.
 Associated Content reports that demand for database administrators will grow in such fields as computer systems design, data processing, software publishing, and computer consulting.
-Database security continues to be a worldwide priority, as both the volume and value of sensitive data continue their dramatic global growth.

 Careers In Information and Communications Technology

 YOU are in high demand!

 YOU are in high demand!
 One of the fastest growth rates among all occupations in the U.S., computer and information technology occupations is projected to grow 12% through 2024.
 According to the U.S. Bureau of Labor and Statistics, the median annual wage for computer and information technology professionals was $81,430 in May 2015, which was higher than the median annual wage of $36,200 for all occupations.
 Whether you choose a career at a government agency, large corporation, or small organization, ICT professionals are in high demand-particularly if you have job experience and relevant education in information and communication technology under your belt.